Can’t Make Your Resolutions Stick? Try This Instead

 At the start of the year I set lofty goals and made resolutions for myself but eventually (like most resolutions) I found the inspiration for my goals beginning to wane.
 Although I advocate goal setting and have mentored clients to focus on taking small consistent steps every day to achieve success, my life became bogged down with endless to-dos and I couldn’t keep up.

-That’s why this year I’ve chosen a personal WORD OF THE YEAR to act as my guidepost to drive inspired action and have officially declared 2016 as my first non-resolution year.
+That’s why this year I’ve chosen a personal WORD OF THE YEAR to act as my guidepost to drive inspired action and have officially opted out of making traditional new year’s resolutions.

 WHY CHOOSING A WORD IS MORE EFFECTIVE THAN MAKING RESOLUTIONS